junghwayang/junghwayang.com/src/content/learn/graphql/api-2.md

     // Add a new resolver (name 'feed' is same as in a schema)
     feed: () => links,
   },
+  // This 'Link' is just for explanation.
+No need to write this.
   Link: {
     id: (parent) => parent.id,
     description: (parent) => parent.description,